 Transparency Report

-This report is designed to answer the trust questions directly: how much search activity the platform handles, how the workflow protects user privacy, and why the target is not alerted during the process.
+This report is designed to answer the trust questions directly: what relationship transparency tools mean at OopsBusted, how AI is used without crossing privacy boundaries, and why the target is not alerted during the workflow.

 1,000+